Lipstick Under My Burkha

 Scenes are cleverly constructed and linked, with not a single moment that’s superfluous or unnecessary.

 A lot happens, and yet the film skips jauntily, thanks in large part to the fabulous background score by Mangesh Dhakde.

 Repeatedly, the film surprises us with what its characters do and say — a woman casually talks about how excited her husband has been since he saw her “Brazil”, and there’s talk of how some men want to touch women’s jannat, while many won’t.

 The film’s dialogue are crackling and full of flavour.
 Each character gets lines with the timbre that suits their character’s personality and temperament.

 The song Le li, le li, le li jaan, bina puche haye haye, written by Anvita Dutt, and composed and sung by Zebunnisa Bangash (one part of the two-member Zeb and Haniya band), is based on a popular Afghani folk song.
-It captures and conveys the film’s, and its main characters’ spirit in the foot-tapping, shoulder-shaking manner that is delightful.
+It captures and conveys the film’s, and its main characters’ spirit in a foot-tapping, shoulder-shaking rhythm that is delightful.

 You have to be particularly grumpy with life if you grudge anything in Lipstick Under My Burkha.

 It is one of the most joyous films I have seen recently, despite the fact that it’s all about women’s forbidden desires, unrealised dreams.

 It’s a cool, funny, political, subversive film that empowers and shifts something inside you.
 It also brings women behind the burkha alive in a way I haven’t seen in a long time.
 The film treats them as women, and whatever they may be wearing as clothes, and just like that, burkha stops being a thing.
 And is just a metaphor.

 Ratna Pathak plays Bhuaji with the sort of gently exaggerated, affected nazakat we have come to expect of her.